The course requirements are outlined on the following page: Program Info

 The examination takes place twice a year for all students in May and December.

-Waiver to the written qualifying examination will be given if the student has passed the required courses (CS 5200, CS 5500, CS 5700 and CS 5720) of the four qualifying examination topics at UCCS with a minimum cumulative 3.75 GPA.
+Waiver to the written qualifying examination will be given if the student has passed the required courses (CS 5200, CS 5500, CS 5700 and CS 5720) of the four qualifying examination topics at UCCS with a cumulative GPA of 3.75 or above.
 The program committee will decide if the grade of a transferred class can be used.
 Courses cannot be retaken to increase the GPA in order to qualify for the waiver.

 The purpose of the comprehensive examination, which must be taken before more than 15 credit hours of dissertation is earned, is to ensure that the student possesses the following: